Public works contracts frequently asked questions

 Q. How should the Employment Security Department be notified?

 A. The awarding public entity sends the Notice of Completion directly to us.
-There are three ways to submit this form.
+There are two ways to submit this form.
 Email is the preferred submission method.

 Email the request to: firstname.lastname@example.org